Happy National Friend Day! In honor of that, I bring you this post. 🙂

 Always take the time to stay in touch with your friends

 Life can become hectic with work, your marriage, your children, and all of life’s responsibilities.
-Take a little minute out of your day to stay in touch by text or social media with your friends, just make sure that you make a conscious effort to stay in touch on a more personal level.
+Take a little minute out of your day to stay in touch over text or online social media with your friends, just make sure that you make a conscious effort to stay in touch on a more personal level.
 Social media is great, but who wouldn’t love watching a great movie with a friend or enjoying a nice phone conversation.
 You could really shock your friend and send a card using snail mail to let them know you are thinking of them!!

 Take the time to make them feel special